What is active wetting?: Driven wetting

 In such ways one can keep the system permanently out of equilibrium, thereby allowing for phenomena that can not occur during a relaxational process.
-This includes time-periodic states like self-sustained oscillations related to stick-slip motion of the contact line on flexible or adaptive substrates \cite{KDNR2013sm,MoAK2022el,GrHT2023sm}, and drop merging-splitting cycles when a periodic array of drops slides down an incline \cite{PoFL2001prl,LeDL2005jfm} where even the classical period-doubling route to chaos can be encountered \cite{EWGT2016prf} as also known from a dripping faucet \cite{DrHi1991ajp}.
+This includes time-periodic states like self-sustained oscillations related to stick-slip motion of the contact line on flexible or adaptive substrates \cite{PuSe2008l,KDNR2013sm,PBDJ2017sm,GASK2018prl,MoAK2022el,GrHT2023sm}, involved scenarios of depinning for drops on rotating cylinders \cite{Thie2011jfm,LRTT2016pf}, and drop merging-splitting cycles when a periodic array of drops slides down an incline \cite{PoFL2001prl,LeDL2005jfm} where even the classical period-doubling route to chaos can be encountered \cite{EWGT2016prf} as also known from a dripping faucet \cite{DrHi1991ajp}.
 In the Landau-Levich setting, dynamic wetting and unbinding transitions occur \cite{ZiSE2009epjt,GTLT2014prl} that are externally driven equivalents of corresponding equilibrium transitions \cite{PRJA2012prl}.
+Note that driven drop and contact line motion on irregularly or regularly structured substrates is also frequently studied, see e.g.\ \cite{JoRo1990jcp,QuAD1998l,ThKn2006njp,Quer2008armr,BKHT2011pre,SaPK2011jfmb,HTHB2012el,SaKa2013jfm,VFFP2013prl,SeBr2014sm,ShTO2025l}.
+Also, sliding on adaptive substrates is considered \cite{HDGT2024l,BHVS2024l,ZWLS2024am}, and forcibly sliding drops are now even employed as probes in a technique to determine spatially resolved maps of the lateral adhesion force (scanning drop friction force microscopy) \cite{HLSW2022l}.

 In all cases discussed so far in sections~\ref{sec:relax} and~\ref{sec:driven}, contact lines move and therefore have modified properties as compared to the equilibrium case in section~\ref{sec:equi}.
-For instance, the contact angle is not given by Young's law anymore but is amended by the flow of liquid as captured by laws that relate the dynamic contact angle $\theta_\mathrm{dyn}$ with the velocity $U$ of the contact line, e.g., the Cox-Voinov law $U\sim\theta_\mathrm{dyn}^3-\theta_\mathrm{eq}^3$ \cite{Moha2022jap} or the law $U\sim \cos \theta_\mathrm{eq}-\cos \theta_\mathrm{dyn}$ derived based on a variational energy-dissipation principle \cite{Pesc2018pf}.
+For instance, the contact angle is not given by Young's law anymore but is amended by the nonequilibrium conditions as captured by laws that relate the dynamic contact angle $\theta_\mathrm{dyn}$ with the velocity $U$ of the contact line \cite{Moha2022jap}, e.g., the hydrodynamic Cox-Voinov law $U\sim\theta_\mathrm{dyn}^3-\theta_\mathrm{eq}^3$ \cite{Voin1976fd,Hock1983qjmam,Cox1986jfm,SnAn2013arfm,LuGa2025jfm} or the law $U\sim \cos \theta_\mathrm{eq}-\cos \theta_\mathrm{dyn}$ derived based on a variational energy-dissipation principle \cite{Pesc2018pf} and also emerging from the molecular kinetic model close to equilibrium \cite{Blak2006jcis,BFDD2015pf}.